 For Boomers who reside in mortgage-free homes (or a residence with lots of equity) and want to enjoy a supplemental income or need money for a large expense (such as a medical or to buy a second home) without ever having to make monthly payments on it, a reverse mortgage can be a good thing.

 What’s the Downside for Boomers?

 Reverse mortgages come with “gotchas.”
 Upfront costs and fees (which can be high) impact the amount of money one can receive monthly or withdraw to cover extraordinary expenses.
-And since the amount Boomers receive comes from the remaining home equity after the original mortgage is paid off by the lender, it may meet your expectations.
+And since the amount Boomers receive comes from the remaining home equity after the original mortgage is paid off by the lender, it may not meet your expectations.
 Plus, once entered into, you lose flexibility in managing what may be a Boomer’s major retirement asset (i.e., your home equity).

 If you have a large existing loan on your home, then a reverse mortgage may not work for you.
 It depends on how much equity would be available after the original loan is paid off by the new “reverse mortgage” lender.
 Other considerations are:

 - The amount you’re able to borrow depends on your age as well as the value of your home.

 - You must continue to pay property taxes, HOA fees, and homeowners insurance.

 - Loan interest is not deductible until the property is loan is paid off.

 - FTC Consumer Information